brittneyperez/Java_June2023/week_5-Basic_Table_Relationships-and-Login_and_Registration/Assignments-Week5/Asgmt36-Login_and_Registration/README.md

 2. `dashboard.jsp`: This view displays the user's information after a successful login.
 It retrieves the user object from the model and uses JSTL tags (`c:out` and `fmt:formatDate`) to display the user's data.

-These views provide the user interface for registration, login, and displaying user information.
-The controller methods handle the requests and interact with the `UserService` to perform the necessary operations.
+The views utilize Bootstrap CSS classes for styling and provide a user-friendly interface for registration, login, and viewing the user's dashboard.

+Overall, the controller handles HTTP requests, performs necessary validations, interacts with the UserService to handle business logic, and the views are responsible for rendering the HTML content to display the user interface.

 ### Summary

-In summary, the project consists of several key files that work together to deliver a comprehensive user authentication and registration system.
-The `User` and `LoginUser` models define the structure and validation rules for user data.
-The `UserRepository` interface provides methods for database operations related to users, while the `UserService` handles user-related logic and interacts with the repository.
-The `MainController` acts as the central controller, handling requests, performing validations, and rendering views.
-The project includes well-designed views using JSP (JavaServer Pages) to provide a user-friendly interface.
-By combining these components, **LoginAndRegistration** delivers a robust and secure user authentication solution for Java Spring applications.
+In conclusion, the **LoginAndRegistration** project demonstrates the implementation of user authentication and registration in a Java Spring application.
+The models `User` and `LoginUser` define the data structures and validations for user information and login credentials.
+The `UserRepository` interface provides methods to retrieve user data from the database, and the `UserService` class handles user registration, authentication, and password hashing.
+The `MainController` acts as the central component for request handling, coordinating the interaction between the views and the backend services.
+The views, implemented using JSP templates, provide user-friendly forms for registration, login, and a dashboard to display user information.
+The notable addition to this project is the ability to log in with a username, providing users with a convenient alternative to email-based authentication.
+By following this README, developers can gain a comprehensive understanding of the project's structure and contribute to its further development.

 ### Screenshots